 Our shops are open and accepting donations.
 Before travelling, check your local shop's opening hours and donation windows.

 For any other enquiries please email [email protected]

 Shared Adoption Scheme

-As a result of Covid-19, we have had to adjust the way we run our shared adoption support scheme.
+We’ve changed the way we run our shared adoption support scheme.
 If you are part of the scheme, read more about how changes to our shared adoption scheme could affect you.

 If you, or someone you are supporting, needs help - please get in touch for urgent, confidential advice: